sandoche2k/ripe-iot/document.md

 niche market.
 The task of interoperating with different technologies is possibly taken care by gateways, which acts as a bridge.

-The issue then arises is that, how to uniquely identify a thing.
+The issue then arises is that, how to provision an identifier uniquely for a thing in the Internet (which includes the IoT scope)?
 Provisioning of identifiers in the IoT field is not well regulated as in the Internet.

-In the Internet, domain names and IP addresses have their own namespaces and managed in a hierarchical distributed manner.
+In the Internet, domain names and IP addresses have their own namespaces and are managed in a hierarchical distributed manner.
+For e.g. for the IP addresses, IANA allocates address space to RIRs (Regional Internet Registries), which in turn distributes the allocated address space to LIRs (Local Internet Registries), which in turn distributes to the end-users.
+Similarly for domain names, we have ICANN, ccTLDs (country code Top Level Domains), gTLDs (generic Top Level Domains) and then finally to the end-user.
+This manner of hierarhical management makes sure that there is no duplicity and a particular IP address or domain name is unique in the global Internet scope.

+The so called IoT use cases do not use either IP addresses or domain names for identifying the "thing".

+### Case Study 1:  IoT use-cases wherein the identifier is neither IP or URI

+The first use-case is the identifier used in the supply chain market.
+The term IoT was actually coined by this industry.
+The industry has been there well before the Internet, and once the Internet has gained popularity, they wanted to leverage the benefits of the Internet.

+EPC (Electronic Product Code) is the naming convention they use.
+The barcodes attached to all the objects (e.g. water bottles, food items)  in the consulmer market all follow the EPC naming convention.
+The organisation which manages the allocation of EPC is called GS1.
+Their manamgement hierachy is similar to IP or domain namespace allocation.
+There is GS1 global (like ICANN or IANA) and there is one GS1 for most of the Countries in the world (For e.g. for France, there is GS1 France).
+Each Contry is allocated a batch or a single three digit number.
+For e.g. all consumer products which has the EPC that starts between 300 - 375, means it has been produced in France.

+Many of
+the markets which are getting